 - Toss shrimp with oil, spices, salt and pepper.

-- Place shrimp directly on a sheet pan and bake for 8-10 minutes.
-Don’t overcook or the shrimp will be tough.
+- Place shrimp directly on a sheet pan and bake for 8 to 10 minutes.

 - As soon as the shrimp are cooked, remove them from the pan so they don’t overcook.